FedVeca: Federated Vectorized Averaging on Non-IID Data with Adaptive Bi-directional Global Objective: Performance Analysis

 \subsubsection{Model and Datasets}

 We evaluate the training of two different models on two different datasets, which represent both small and large models and datasets.
-The models include squared-SVM\footnote{The squared-SVM has a fully connected neural network, and outputs a binary label that corresponds to whether the digit is even or odd.} (we refer to as SVM in short in the following) and deep convolutional neural networks (CNN)\footnote{The CNN has two $ 5 \times 5 \times 32 $ convolution layers, two $ 2 \times 2 $ MaxPoll layers, a $ 1568 \times 256 $ fully connected layer, a $ 256 \times 10 $ fully connected layer, and a softmax output layer with 10 units.}.
+The models include squared-Support Vector Machine (SVM)\footnote{The squared-SVM has a fully connected neural network, and outputs a binary label that corresponds to whether the digit is even or odd.} (we refer to as SVM in short in the following) and deep Convolutional Neural Network (CNN)\footnote{The CNN has two $ 5 \times 5 \times 32 $ convolution layers, two $ 2 \times 2 $ MaxPoll layers, a $ 1568 \times 256 $ fully connected layer, a $ 256 \times 10 $ fully connected layer, and a softmax output layer with 10 units.}.
 Among them, the loss functions for SVM satisfy Assumption \ref{assumption-L}, whereas the loss functions for CNN are non-convex and thus do not satisfy Assumption \ref{assumption-L}.

 SVM is trained on the original MNIST (which we refer to as MNIST in short in the following) dataset \cite{lecun1998gradient}, which contains the gray-scale images of $ 7 \times 10^{4} $ handwritten digits ($ 6 \times 10^{4} $ for training and $ 10^{4} $ for testing).